blekr/new-sequelize-restful/README.md

 ```console
 curl 'http://127.0.0.1:8090/api/staff?_name=abc2&account=\{"$like":"%ab%"\}'
 ```
-will result the query in the server:
+will result the where object in the Sequelize:
 ```js
 {
 	account: {